Carmen Sandiego: Out of This World: Critical reception

-Allmusic gave the album an editor rating of 3 stars out of 5.
+Allmusic's William Ruhlmann gave the album a rating of 3 stars out of 5, but described it as "appealing pop-rock music."

 The Toledo Blade's Allan Detrich suggested that artists like XTC and They Might Be Giants were used to appeal to a younger demographic.
 He added that some of the songs have "fun lyrics and make even older listeners smile."